pcminer-tools/pcminer/README.md

 it has been used by several other PC chairs for conferences such as ISMM, ISSTA, ICSE, FSE, PLDI, ASE, ECOOP, and OOPSLA.
 Feedback, suggestions, and improvements are most welcome, as is additional conference data.
-Contributions from Giuseppe Castagna, Matt Dwyer, Cormac Flanagan, Sam Guyer, Richard Jones, Max Schaefer, Alex Orso, Sam Tobin-Hochstadt, Jan Vitek, and Andreas Zeller are gratefully acknowledged.
+Contributions from Steve Blackburn, Giuseppe Castagna, Matt Dwyer, Cormac Flanagan, David Grove, Sam Guyer, Richard Jones, Max Schaefer, Alex Orso, Yannis Smaragdakis, Sam Tobin-Hochstadt, Jan Vitek, and Andreas Zeller are gratefully acknowledged.

 The data made available in PC-miner contains information from the [DBLP Bibliography Server](http://www.informatik.uni-trier.de/~ley/db/index.html) which is made available under the
 [ODC Attribution License](http://opendatacommons.org/licenses/by/summary/).

-(c) 2010-2013 Frank Tip
+(c) 2010-2014 Frank Tip